The Monkey Parable (Or, Enough with the Best Practice Shaming!)

 * * *

 Creativity is a funny thing.
-You live a life and build a career where stagnation and the status quo become your direct enemies.
-Entrenched behavior and a fixation on "how we do things around here" become walls to scale—or obliterate.
-Maybe you're like me and actively shout about that stuff, or maybe you quietly do good work, but regardless, to be creative is by definition to challenge the status quo.
+You live a life and build a career where “the way we do things around here” is your enemy.
+By definition, to be creative is to fight stagnation and the status quo.
+Maybe you're like me and actively shout about the problems with those things, or maybe you quietly do good work, but regardless, being creative is the process of challenging the convention.
 Because being creative requires two things: trial and error.

-You have an idea, wish to solve a problem, imagine something interesting, and so you try it.
-In trying it, you learn better than you ever could in theory before taking any action.
-In learning, you modify your attempt or future versions, thus getting better.
-Extrapolate that out far enough, and people might even declare that you're innovative, a lead, a visionary ... or just call you creative.
+You have an idea, wish to solve a problem, or imagine something interesting, and so you try it.
+In trying it, you learn (far better than you could learn in theory, in your head, before taking any action).
+In learning, you modify this current attempt or adapt future versions of the thing, thus getting better.
+Extrapolate that out far enough, and people might even declare that you're innovative, a leader, a visionary ... or just call you creative.

-Everywhere you go, you're running the same equation in your work.
-Creativity = repetition + reinvention, over time.
+Everywhere you go, you're running the same equation in your work:

 You try, you learn, you try again but differently.
 Over and over again.

-This is the monkey's worst nightmare.
+This is the monkeys’ worst nightmare.
 You keep climbing the ladder.
 You keep refusing their demands to come down.
-You reject that the way we do things around here make any sense at all.
+You kick them aside when they rush at you, and you reject the very notion that the way we do things around here makes any sense at all.
 I mean, can they even explain WHY we do things that way?
 Hardly.

-Through the act of trial and error is where you find all rewards, all the things you need to stand out and do work that moves people: you develop your personal style and tone of voice; you learn what you were really trying to say all along and how you should say it so it resonates; you discover big new pieces and tiny but magical wrinkles to add into the work.
-Everything you and I want from our work is found through the act of creating.
-Which is the act of trial and error.
+The act of trial and error is where you uncover all the rewards, all the fruits of your labor—and all the things you need to stand out and see results.
+By trying, learning, and adjusting, you develop your personal style and tone of voice; you learn what you were really trying to say all along and how you should say it so it resonates; you discover big new aspects of the work and tiny but magical wrinkles to add.
+Everything you and I want from this work is found through the act of creating, and the act of creating is the act of trial and error.

-It's like they have some kind of monkey-sense that tingles anytime someone posts a video that isn't there precise idea of the "right" way.
+It's like they have some kind of monkey-sense that tingles anytime someone posts a video that isn't their precise idea of the "right" way.
 They run over, giddy.
-They get to share the best practices they know with you.
-But that sharing feels more like bludgeoning.
-I'm trying to fill myself with oxygen from my creative process, and they're running over carrying razor blades.
+They finally get to correct someone, finally get to share the best practices they hold dear, but that sharing feels more like bludgeoning.
+Here I am, trying to fill myself like a balloon, and they come running with razors.

 Enough.

-Nobody has never "best practiced" their way to anything exceptional.
+Nobody has ever "best practiced" their way to anything exceptional.

 Look, sometimes, I appreciate their input.
-(The word "sometimes" was written in size Earth font, but your screen may be unable to show that.)
-Mostly, I just get annoyed.
-They're not the monkeys who were initially blasted with water.
-They're 12 generations later, declaring they know for sure how something must be done.
-But why?
+(Oh, just to clarify: the word "sometimes" is written in size Earth font.
+Your technology may be unable to show that.)
+SOMETIMES, I appreciate it.
+MOSTLY, I just get annoyed.
+They're being monkeys, and not even the monkeys who were initially blasted with water.
+They're like 12 generations later, declaring they know for sure how something must be done.
+And why?

 Because reasons.